fasiha/ind2sub/README.md

 ## Install & usage

-I assume you'll be installing this through Node.js/npm: at the command line in your app, run the following:
+**Node.js** At the command line in your Node.js app, run the following:
 ```
 $ npm add --save ind2sub
 ```